 Our objective: Help practitioners understand how they can positively contribute to their organizations drive to reduce digital carbon footprint and accelerate their path to net-zero.

-Review this panel discussion on Sustainability and GreenOps, featuring Riley Jenkins of Domo, Amanda Dalton of Deloitte, Bindu Sharma of FireEye, and Eli Mansoor, of the FinOps Foundation community:
+Review this panel discussion on Cloud Sustainability, featuring Riley Jenkins of Domo, Amanda Dalton of Deloitte, Bindu Sharma of Guidewire, and Eli Mansoor, of the FinOps Foundation community:

 Sustainability WG Community Lead, Mark Butcher, also spoke about the intersection of Sustainability and FinOps at FinOps X 2022:

 Whether you watch them now, or later, we invite users to check out both of these talks for more context, and to better set the backdrop to utilize this Project.

 This working group has the overarching aim to clarify how the established world of FinOps intersects, overlaps and enables the burgeoning world of Cloud Sustainability.

 There is no doubt that FinOps savings also equate to potential carbon savings, but the key imperative is to identify how and where these savings exist and to quantify the scale of the savings.